 5 Things You Need to Know About Pet First Aid

-We love our pets and do all we can to see them healthy and happy.
+We love our TOY POODLE PUPPIES and do all we can to see them healthy and happy.
 However, these animals are mischievous and can engage in activities that hurt them.
 In some instances, your pet can just become sick suddenly.
 What should you do?
 Are you well prepared to handle any medical emergency involving your pet?
 Having an overview of first aid for pets can prepare you for such challenging situations.
 Note that first aid for pets is not a substitute for professional vet care as you still need to take the pet to a qualified doctor.
 Here are some things you need to know about pet first aid;

 - Keep The Right Tools

 Depending on the medical emergency in question, you might have to do a few things to prevent your pet from getting worse before you get to a vet.
 This way, you will need a few essential tools.
 A gauze is vital as it helps to contain a wound before you get to the vet.
 An eyedropper can help to administer specific oral medications to a pet, and hydrogen peroxide can help you to induce vomiting if your pet swallows something foreign.

 The manner in which you ferry your pet to the vet goes a long way in determining the condition they arrive in.
 These animals cannot talk, and when they are injured, they could act strangely due to the pain.
 Note that when they are in pain, they could be aggressive and avoid putting your hands or face close to their mouth.
 Stabilize them before you start moving and be gentle in the process.
 Try and contain the pet in a closed area such as a crate or kennel.
 Have your pet’s medical records nearby as you will need them when visiting the vet.